-- 6.1 If the embryos for export are of a bloodline derived from semen or embryos imported into Australia from any country other than New Zealand or South Africa, the embryos for export must originate from animals that were conceived (using non-imported semen), born and lived continuously in Australia.
-The donor animals' parents must also have been conceived in (using non-imported semen) and lived continuously in Australia since birth. - 6.2 The period of embryo collection(s) must be 60 days or less. - 6.3 Only frozen in-vivo fertilised caprine embryos are eligible for importation under this import health standard. - 6.4 All requirements of this import health standard, including those detailed in the Model Zoosanitary Certificate must be met for the commodity to be eligible for importation.
+- 6.1 For any semen of a bloodline derived from semen or embryos imported from any country other than New Zealand or South Africa, the semen originated from an animal that was conceived (using non-imported semen), born and lived continuously in Australia.
+The donor animal's parents were also conceived (using non-imported semen), born and lived continuously in Australia. - 6.2 The period for collection of semen must not exceed 60 days. - 6.3 Only frozen caprine semen is eligible for importation under this import health standard. - 6.4 All requirements of this import health standard, including those detailed in the Model Zoosanitary Certificate must be met for the commodity to be eligible for importation.